-The Fund may invest in American Depositary Receipts ("ADRs"), European Depositary Receipts ("EDRs"), International Depositary Receipts ("IDRs"), and Global Depositary Receipts ("GDRs").
+The Fund may invest in American Depositary Receipts ("ADRs").
 ADRs (sponsored or unsponsored) are receipts typically issued by a U.S. bank or trust company evidencing ownership of the underlying foreign securities.
 Most ADRs are traded on a U.S. stock exchange.
 Issuers of unsponsored ADRs are not contractually obligated to disclose material information in the U.S., so there may not be a correlation between such information and the market value of the unsponsored ADR.
-EDRs and IDRs are receipts typically issued by a European bank or trust company evidencing ownership of the underlying foreign securities.
-GDRs are receipts issued by either a U.S. or non-U.S. banking institution evidencing ownership of the underlying foreign securities.